JessicaJuliet/webi/README.md

 * [balsamiq](https://balsamiq.com/wireframes/) was used to create low-fidelity wireframes of the website
 * [JSHint](https://jshint.com/) was used to test the JavaScript code for errors
 * [PEP8 Online](http://pep8online.com/) was used to check for PEP8 compliance
+* [TableConvert](https://tableconvert.com/) was used to convert csv data to markdown tables

 [Back to top](#webi)